Crnklbrry/Crnklbrry/README.md

 - Lead developer at VitalityMC (1k+ member Minecraft server)

-- Learning more about backend development
+- Learning more about backend development, cybersecurity, and marketing